JuggCamp/sui-course/docs/sui101/intro/concept.md

 # Core Concept

+## Checkpoint

+Sui is a DAG-based blockchain and uses checkpoints for node synchronization and global transaction ordering.
+Checkpoints differ from blocks in the following ways:

+Sui creates checkpoints and adds finalized transactions.
+Note that transactions are finalized even before they are included in a checkpoint
+Checkpoints do not fork, roll back, or reorganize.

+Sui creates one checkpoint about every 3 seconds.

+A checkpoint is established every time an increment is added to a blockchain resulting from a certified transaction.
+Checkpoints work much like a write ahead log that stores state prior to full execution of a program.
+The calls in that program represent a smart contract in a blockchain.
+A checkpoint contains not only the transactions but also commitments to the state of the blockchain before and after the transactions.

 ## Transaction
 All updates to the Sui ledger happen via a transaction.
 A transaction in Sui is a change to the blockchain.
 This may be a simple transaction affecting only single-writer, single-address objects, such as minting an NFT or transferring an NFT or another token.
 These transactions may bypass the consensus protocol in Sui.